Vorobeichik

 Vorobeichik, Vorobeytschik, Barabeitchik and other variants derived from Воробейчик is a Jewish family name.
 Literally it means "little sparrow", however it is not a standard diminutive, which would be "vorobyshek"/"vorobushek".
 A similarly constructed surname is Soloveichik ("little nightingale").
 Notable people with the surname include:

+A branch of this family moved to Mexico in the 1920s and the last name was changed to “Berebichez”.
+There are several prominent members of the family.